 The role of this module is to guide the students in developing a basic understanding for a subset of physical phenomena and offers the first systematic approach to developing mathematical models of the natural world.
-It also offers a structured approach to problem identification and problem-solving strategies which are not restricted to the course itself.
+It also offers a structured approach to problem identification and problem solving strategies which are not restricted to the course itself.
 The module starts with the basics of classical mechanics which connects to 224 and 254 where the former extends various concepts of classical mechanics and the latter serves as a basic introduction into quantum mechanics.
 The concepts within classical mechanics will also be beneficial to particular applied mathematics modules.
-The final part of the module serves as an introduction to thermodynamics which is continued in 314 and which is also applicable for Physical Chemistry 254.
-Outcomes of course: The aim of the module is to lay the foundation for more advanced courses in physics and eventual specialisation in physics.
+The final part of the module serves as an introduction to thermodynamics which are continued in 314 and which is also applicable for physical chemistry 254.
+Outcomes of course: The aim of the module is to lay the foundation for more advanced courses in physics and eventual specialization in physics.
 This calculus-based course serves as an introductory systematic treatment of Newtonian mechanics and aspects of thermodynamics.
 Students shall understand both the conceptual framework and be able to apply the calculus-based formalism to various physical situations.
 Lecturer:

-Prof KK Muller-Nedebock (Course coordinator)

-Telephone number: (021) 808-0381 / 91 E-mail address: kkmn@sun.ac.za Office: Room 1009 in the Merensky Building

 Dr CM Steenkamp

 Telephone number: (021) 808-3374 / 91 E-mail address: cmsteen@sun.ac.za Office: Room 1044 in the Merensky Building

+Prof KK Müller-Nedebock

+Telephone number: (021) 808-3386 / 91

+E-mail address: kkmn@sun.ac.za

+Office: Room 1009 in the Merensky Building

-Dr G Bosman
+Dr GW Bosman

-Telephone number: (021) 808-5252 / 3391 E-mail address: gwb@sun.ac.za Office: Room 1028 in the Merensky Building Dr P Southey E-Mail address: southey@sun.ac.za
+Telephone number: (021) 808-5252 / 91 E-mail address: gwb@sun.ac.za

+Office: Room 0056 in the Merensky Building

 Mentor:

 The Department of Physics has appointed a staff member as mentor for each year of its physics programme to be available to students for consultation.
 Students should feel free to discuss general issues related to the physics programme or specific modules in the programme with the relevant mentor, in addition to usual consultations with their individual lecturers of modules.
+The mentor for first year programme and its modules Mr GL Andrews glandrews@sun.ac.za Course content:

+Formal lectures

-The mentor for first year programme and its modules is Dr P Southey southey@sun.ac.za Course content: Formal lectures Topics covered during the lectures include: Physical quantities, translational kinematics and dynamics, work and energy, mechanical conservation laws, heat and temperature, heat transfer, kinetic theory of gases.
-Laboratory work The laboratory work consists of 3 experiments on topics related to the course material.
+Topics covered during the lectures include: Physical quantities, translational kinematics and dynamics, work and energy, mechanical conservation laws, heat and temperature, heat transfer, kinetic theory of gases.

+Laboratory work

+The laboratory work consists of 3 experiments on topics related to the course material.
 Students work in pairs.
 Each student will be expected to record his/her own data and provide a written report at the end of each of the experiments.
 These reports will be handed in at the end of each practical and accessed individually.
 At the end of the semester each student completes an individual examination on the laboratory work covered during the semester.

+Practical (Tutorials):

-Practical (Tutorials): Tutorials will occur each week.
-On days where practical laboratory work is also scheduled, the session will commence with a tutorial of one hour to be followed by the practical until 17:00.
-During tutorial sessions in which there is no scheduled practical the tutorial shall end at 17:00.
+Tutorials will occur each week.
+On days where practical laboratory work is also scheduled, the session will start with a tutorial of one hour (14:00-15:00) followed by the practical 15:00-17:00.
+During tutorial sessions in which there is no scheduled practical the tutorial duration is 14:00-17:00.
 There will be 6 practical sessions for laboratory work.
 During the tutorial sessions students have the opportunity to solve problems related to the course work and to participate in other activities to enhance their understanding of the content covered during the lectures.
 During each tutorial session students should expect to produce work that will contribute to their class mark.
 The nature of assignments and assessments will be varied.
 Study material:

-Prescribed textbook: "University Physics" (Pearson/Addison-Wesley, 14th edition) by Young and Freedman.
+Prescribed textbook: "University Physics"

+(Pearson/Addison-Wesley, 14th edition) by Young and Freedman.

 Learning opportunities: